evolution-project/evox-docs/docs/crypto-dictionar.md

 ### **Hash Rate**

 * The speed at which a computer can take any set of information and turn it into letters and numbers of a certain length, known as a “hash”.
 Hash rate is also the combined hash speed of every computer in the network.
 Hash rate is calculated at hashes per second (h/s).

-### **Initial Coin Offering or ICO**

-* A time-sensitive process when a new cryptocurrency or token generally becomes available for the public to invest in.

 ### **Know Your Customer [KYC]**